-Created in 2012, we are the largest of the four academic colleges supporting the academic mission of CSU Stanislaus.
+Created in 2012, we are the largest of the four academic colleges supporting the academic mission of Stanislaus State.
 Our faculty contribute to the delivery of twenty baccalaureate degree programs, including three nationally accredited programs in the Arts, a nationally accredited Masters program in Public Administration, and a distinctive endowed program in Agricultural Studies; we also support over fifty minors, concentrations and multidisciplinary programs at the undergraduate level, and five MA degrees and several certificate programs at the graduate level; in addition, many of our faculty contribute substantially to the General Education program of the university, offering extensive instruction in the creative and language arts, the humanities, and the social sciences and cultural studies.

 The numerous faculty who teach in our College recognize that a university education in the twenty-first century must be responsive to the complexities and challenges of a constantly changing world.
 Thus our primary mission is to foster an appreciation and understanding of the value of lifelong intellectual and creative pursuits.
 The College is committed to a liberal arts curriculum that broadens the mind and encourages students to become active, engaged, compassionate participants in our increasingly global society.
 We are uniquely situated in the Central Valley of California, at the interface of rural and urban communities of extraordinary ethnic diversity.
 Our students benefit from this fertile environment by gaining the opportunity to study the historical and contemporary context of culture, society, place, and language.
 Our accredited programs in the visual and performing arts feature the cultivation of creative practices, performance-based instruction, and strive to enrich our appreciation for artistic diversity and the heritage of cultural arts.